 When you create a repayment plan with DebtTracker Pro it uses Dave Ramsey’s snowball system which seems to have worked really well for a lot of people out there.
-DebtTracker Pro is $2.99 but there is also a free Lite version available.
+DebtTracker Pro is currently $1.99 but there is also a free Lite version available.

 With SplashMoney you enter in your information for various credit card and bank accounts and the app automatically pulls all of your finances into one place.
 Although this app sounds similar to Personal Assistant at first, SplashMoney allows you to setup a budget and gives you the option of creating “Mint.com” like graphs and reports that giving you a great overview of your spending over the course of a month.
 This is a great app for people who are more visual and like to see an overview of their finances using charts and graphics instead of just a table of numbers like with DebtTracker.

 SplashMoney also has a desktop application (which has a 30 day free trial) that you can sync the data in your iPhone app with, so that you can keep track of the budget you create on both your PC and iPhone simultaneously.